metonym/react-fuzzy-highlighter/examples/README.md

-# react-fuzzy-highlight/examples
+# react-fuzzy-highlighter/examples

-> Examples using `react-fuzzy-highlight`.
+> Examples using `react-fuzzy-highlighter`.